Never let the fear of striking out get in your way. ~ George Herman “Babe” Ruth

 Self-handicapping allows us to protect ourselves from the pain of assuming responsibility for our failures—and we do it all the time.

 This behavior is often so subtle that we don’t notice we’re doing it.
-Consider the manager who has to give a big presentation and fails to practice ahead of time.
-How about the people who procrastinate on projects and wind up “not having enough time” to do a good job?
+Consider the manager who has to give a big presentation and fails to practice beforehand.
+How about the people who procrastinate on projects and “don’t have enough time” to do a good job?

 In a July 2010 Harvard Business Review article, Stanford University business professor Jeffrey Pfeffer identified self-handicapping as one of three major barriers to building professional power.
 As he explains, people avoid the pain of failure by refusing to build power in the first place.